 Finally, another option would be to petition for a special OR need determination to allow ARHS to relocate operating rooms between the two counties.
 However, even if approved, this option would be a one-time occurrence and would not allow for ongoing planning across the service area.
 As such, it would be less effective for long-term planning purposes.
+If the SHCC determines, however, that it prefers such an approach, ARHS suggests that such a provision in the 2020 SMFP would be acceptable as a subordinate alternative to the service area change requested in this petition.

-Given the discussed alternatives, ARHS believes the requested adjustment is the most appropriate and will ameliorate the need for additional ORs to be added to either county and will allow ARHS to plan more effectively for its rural multi-county service area.
+Given the discussed alternatives, ARHS believes the requested adjustment is the most appropriate and will allow the existing operating room inventory in both counties to be better utilized to meet the needs of patients in the region and will allow ARHS to plan more effectively for its rural multi-county service area.